-Turkey Corn Chowder – One pot and 30 minutes is all you will need to make this delicious and hearty, quick-cooking chowder, loaded with turkey and corn.
+Turkey Corn Chowder – One pot and 30 minutes is all you will need to make this delicious and hearty, quick cooking chowder loaded with turkey, potatoes, and corn.

 Obvi, I’m already thinking about YOU and your turkey leftovers.
 You are SO very welcome!